advaced/advaced/doc/modules/block.md

 - `hash` (hex-digest (SHA256)): The hash of the information of the transaction.

-- `signature` (ECDSA key-signature): Signed hash with the private-key of the sender (or in some cases the recipient).
+- `signature` (ECDSA key-signature): Signed hash with the private-key of the sender (or in some cases with the private-key of the recipient).